-If you’re a long-term anime fan, you probably remember the dark ages of not being able to find a high-quality version of your favorite show.
+If you’re a long-term anime fan, then you probably remember the dark ages of not being able to find a high-quality version of your favorite show.
 Finding a video over 480p with accurate, official, and not-fan-made subs was like finding a unicorn.
-Forget watching an episode in its entirety; it would be uploaded in parts on YouTube, and if a part was taken down due to copyright issues, you were out of luck.
+Forget watching an episode in its entirety; it would be uploaded in parts on YouTube, and if a part was taken down due to copyright issues, then you were out of luck.

-One Piece (1999-)
+One Piece (1999-present)

-Spy x Family (2022-)
+Spy x Family (2022-present)

 This newer anime about a spy masquerading as a family man is a great time.
-Spy x Family only began airing in April of last year but already has had great commercial and critical success.
-The story follows master spy Twilight who needs to create a fake nuclear family in order to complete what might be the greatest mission of his career.
-The fake family finds themselves occasionally lost in the charade, and the story has a great balance of action and wholesome moments.
+Spy x Family only began airing in Apr.
+2022 but has already had great commercial and critical success.
+The story follows master spy Twilight, who needs to create a fake nuclear family to complete what might be the greatest mission of his career.
+The fake family finds itself occasionally lost in the charade and the story has a great balance of action and wholesome moments.

 Mob Psycho 100 (2016-2022)